 Some of the links below are affiliate links for your convenience.
 Read my full disclosure policy.

 How We Made the R2-D2 Nerd Shelf

 Four days before Christmas, we went to Lowe’s and came home with a single 4′ x 8′ sheet of hardwood plywood.
 From this, and a spare 2×4, some wood screws, some paint, and a cool LED light rope, we made this R2-D2 nerd shelf.
 I designed it, Greg built it, and together we painted it.
 The whole thing cost under $100.
-We gave it to Alexander this morning for Christmas and he loves it.
+We gave it to Alexa this morning for Christmas and she loves it.

 Here are some in progress photos:

 If anyone wants the cutting plans for it, you can get them in my free resource library (get a password at the bottom of the page)!
 It’s a custom design, but given that we did it right before Christmas, it’s not terribly difficult to do either.

 Here’s a fun little video of us revealing the shelf and all the light sequences we can do:

 October 2016 Update: This shelf is the bomb.
 Every kid and Star Wars fan who comes to our house is amazed by it.
 We keep the LED lights on most of the time, and R2-D2 just sits in the corner, cheerful and content to display all of Alexa’s little bits and bobs.
 It was time and money well spent!